BayesFlare/Flake/README.txt

 *****************
 Parameters Unique to each Flare

-GRT- Gaussian Rise Time
-     Gaussian Rise and Exponential Decay flares' (GREDs) Gaussian Rise section duration.
+GSTD- Gaussian Standard Deviation
+      The standard deviation of the Gaussian Rise.
-     Measured in lots of 30m.
+      Measured in lots of 0.5 hours
       *If field not in json file, variable will be randomly generated

-EDT- Exponential Decay Time
+EDT- Exponential Decay Time Constant
-     GREDs Exponential Decays duration.
+     The constant characterising the decay of the flare.
-     Measured in lots of 30m
+     Measured in lots of 0.5 hours
      *If field not in json file, variable will be randomly generated

 Amp- Amplitude
      Amplitude of the flare
      *If field not in json file, variable will be randomly generated

-FStart- Flare Start
+t0- Flare peak time
-	The time at which the flare begins
-	Measured in lots of 30m
+    The time at which the flare is at it's largest Measured in lots of 0.5 hours
     *If field not in json file, variable will be randomly generated

 FlareType- Flare Type
 	   "Impulse" are Impulse flares
-	   "GRED" are GREDs
-	   *If field not in json file, GRED will be run by default
+	   "GRED" are Gaussian Rises and Exponential Decays *If field not in json file, GRED will be run by default

 ******************